 The section of Durward Street between Trinity Hall and Kempton Court will be closed to pedestrians and vehicles from 22 September 2014 until 2018.
 This will allow the construction of the new Whitechapel Station concourse.

 Crossrail will continue construction activities on the interior and exterior of the shaft and head house structure located within the Cambridge Heath Road site throughout 2017 and into 2018.
 The previously announced staircase construction was postponed and resumes from January 2017.
-The staircase has been produced off-site and will be lifted into place over approximately one month from 31 October 2016.
+The staircase has been produced off-site and will be lifted into place over approximately one month.
 Installation of tunnel systems including signalling, power and ventilation fans is also underway.
 There will continue to be a variety of work taking place around the clock, with lower impact works overnight and some work on Sundays.

 Works are progressing in the Crossrail tunnels below Whitechapel.
 We have now completed the removal of the temporary inverts (base slabs) and are continuing with works to complete the tunnel lining and install the platforms and edge screens in the station platform tunnels.
 This will be joined by work to install the track and utilities in the tunnels.